NP vs. APRN: What’s the Difference?

 Duties and Responsibilities

-The primary NP vs. APRN differences lie in their specialty focus.
-APRNs deliver a particular type of care in a role such as nurse anesthetist, certified nurse midwife, clinical nurse specialist, or nurse practitioner.
-Nurse practitioners focus on a particular population, from the very broad family practice to the very narrow neonatal population.
+The primary difference for NPs vs. APRNs lie in their specialty focus.
+APRNs deliver a particular type of care in a role such as CNA, CNM, CNS, or NP.
+Nurse practitioners focus on particular patient types, such as family practice and neonatal populations.

 What Does an NP Do?

-Depending on the state's practice authority, they may work entirely independently or must work in partnership with a physician or under a physician's supervision.
+Depending on the state’s practice authority, they may work independently, in partnership with a physician, or under a physician’s supervision.
 They are responsible for:

 • Assessing patients